tomhoyland/abc/README.md

   _So, to get there, consider..._

-  - What are the BEHAVIOURS we have right now?
+  - What are the Behaviours we have right now?
     - These might be; Biases?
 Decision Making Processes?
 Our Choices?
 What we Pay Attention to?
 What we Value?
 How we Engage with and Treat Others?
 Where we Invest our Time and Energy?
 Our Diet?
   - Do these move us closer towards or further away from what we want to ACHIEVE?
-  - What BEHAVIOURS need to change or be encouraged in you, your team or your organisation to move us closer to what you want to ACHIEVE?
+  - What Behaviours need to change or be encouraged in you, your team or your organisation to move us closer to what you want to ACHIEVE?
     - What kind(s) of changes are these?
 Doing more of something?
 Doing less of something?
 Stopping something?
 Starting something?
   - _**BEHAVIOURS are HOW we get there and utilise WHAT we have.**_

-  _Now you know this, consider what CAPABILITIES are needed to support these BEHAVIOURS?_
+  _Now you know this, consider what Capabilities are needed to support these Behaviours?_

 **C) The C - CAPABILITIES**

   _So, to get there, consider..._

-  - What are the CAPABILITIES, structures or resources we have right now?
+  - What are the Capabilities, structures or resources we have right now?
     - These might be; Processes?
 Metrics?
 Rules?
 Policies?
 Reward and Recognition Systems?
 Organisational Structures?
 Tools?
 Information?
 Technologies?
 Money?
 Resources and Assets?
   - Do these move us closer towards or pull us further away from what we want to ACHIEVE?
-  - What CAPABILITIES need to change, whether they are in your control, your teams or your organisations, to move us closer to what you want to ACHIEVE?
+  - What Capabilities need to change, whether they are in your control, your teams or your organisations, to move us closer to what you want to ACHIEVE?
     - What kind(s) of changes are these?
 Changing something?
 Obtaining Something?
 Doing more of something?
 Doing less of something?
 Stopping something?
 Starting something?
   - _**CAPABILITIES are WHAT we need to support HOW we get there.**_

-  _Now you know this, consider what BEHAVIOURS are needed to utilise these CAPABILITIES?_
+  _Now you know this, consider what Behaviours are needed to utilise these Capabilities?_

 FYI - it's possible to get into a loop here, but that's ok, we mentioned these things are often entangled.